Mili (2022 film): Plot

 The next day, Mili reunites with her father and Sameer, and is extremely happy to see that the entire situation has brought Sameer and Niranjan closer; they have grown to like and accept one another.
-Niranjan gives his blessings to Mili and Sameer, and Mili decides cancels her Canada plans.
+Niranjan gives his blessings to Mili and Sameer, and Mili cancels her Canada plans.
 Meanwhile, Malkoti is warned by Prasad to install an alarm in the storage freezer, or else his restaurant licence will be revoked.
-The watchman arrives at the hospital, and Niranjan asks him how he was sure Mili never left the mall.
+The watchman arrives, and Niranjan asks him how he was sure Mili never left the mall.
 He recalls the fact that he notices her going in and out of the mall every day, because she is the only person who actually smiles at him; he did not see her smile on her way out the day she went missing.
 When the watchman asks Niranjan what his daughter's name is, he proudly replies, "Mili".